 Mitchell followed that up by sitting Lou Gehrig down on three straight pitches.
 Just like that, Jackie Mitchell’s name went down in baseball lore.

-Headlines the following day raved about the 17-year-old girl who struck out the Colossus of Clout and The Iron Horse, two of the greatest hitters in MLB history.
+Headlines the following day raved about the 17-year-old girl who struck out the Colossus of Clout and The Iron Horse, two of the greatest hitters and sluggers in MLB history.
 “Girl Pitcher Fans Ruth and Gehrig,” read a New York Times article.

 Afterward, Ruth told a Chattanooga newspaper he wasn’t sure baseball was right for women.

 “I don’t know what’s going to happen if they begin to let women in baseball,” Ruth said.
 “Of course, they will never make good.
 Why?
 Because they are too delicate.
 It would kill them to play ball every day.”